 One of the goals of the RPACs is to en-Even though commanders have an over- courage a collaborative working relationship with unit commanders.
-Without this ity of Soldier readiness by providing cen-readiness to be possible.
+Without this working relationship, it is difficult for unit ity of Soldier readiness by providing cen-readiness to be possible.
 The common The 88th RSC RPACs consist of 153 per-tralized personnel, administrative and fi-goal for both is to address the needs of the